agwhitney/roguelike-reddit/journal.md

 Field of view is really cool.
 I'm definitely going to play around with the algorithms, and try and add torches.

+Week 4 is also Enemy placement!
+There's a little bit of interaction, and it seems a bit inefficient to check *every* entity to see if you've bumped, but I guess that just comes wi th the territory.
+Fairly straightforward, and I'm excited to work with an AI next week (I think).

+I'd still like to add torches, but I'll probably try to take more of this into chess.